Sjwilhelms/septemberFormativeAssessment/README.md

 I had used w3 schools to create a full page background image (https://www.w3schools.com/howto/howto_css_full_page.asp)

 Although my code still looks a lot like that on w3, it has gone through a lot of iterations and my trials with unvalidated
-<div> elements have left me with a sense of authorship 🤣.
+<div> elements have left me with a sense of authorship that it's tough to let go of.

 ### FURTHER TESTING